AmazingDD/EC-SNN/README.md

 # EC-SNN
-This is the repository of our article published in IJCAI 2024 "EC-SNN: Splitting Spiking Neural Network for Smart Sensors in Edge Computing" and of several follow-up studies.
+This is the repository of our article published in IJCAI 2024 "EC-SNN: Splitting Deep Spiking Neural Networks on Edge Devices" and of several follow-up studies.

 ## Overview